maybenotconnor/maybenotconnor-hugo-webpage/content/films/index.md

 *Written and Directed by Connor Chute*
 {{< /lead >}}
 ## Fanta Clown
 Fanta Clown was Jordan's 22nd birthday video.
-From idea to upload in less than 8 hours, there are compromises on quality though none on humor.
+From idea to upload in less than 8 hours, there are compromises on quality, though none on humor.
 It was produced soley by Connor and Rebecca Ristow.
 {{< youtube cZMT6IiURb0>}}

 ## John's 50th Birthday Video
-John's 50th Birthday Video was written and directed by Jordan Madaus, his first experience in having final cut priviledge a film.
+John's 50th Birthday Video was written and directed by Jordan Madaus, his first experience in having final cut priviledge on a film.
 Filmed and edited by Connor Chute, the duo created the film while the rest of the typical crew was in quarantine with Covid-19.
-The film was created to celebrate the 50th birthday oh John Madaus, his father, in an improvised Avengers: Endgame parody.
+The film was created to celebrate the 50th birthday of John Madaus, his father, in an improvised Avengers: Endgame parody.
 {{< youtube C0t2rnFYZTo>}}

 ## Bad to Bratwurst
 Bad to Bratwurst was produced for the 2022 ECSU 48 Hour Film Festival, Connor's last.
-The film was made with the largest team of 8 people, making for a large cast.
+The film was made with the largest team of 8 people.
 The silly nature is controversial, but elicited a humorous reaction from many.
 Bad to Bratwurst won best editing and best overall.
 {{< youtube tla1HOKxk6c>}}

 ## Later, Maybe